 How Expensive Is Life Insurance?

-Modern misconceptions of the cost of life insurance is one of the main reasons why many of the younger population choose to do without it, when in actuality, it can be cheaper than a dinner and a movie… even when you are 30.
+Modern misconceptions about the cost of life insurance are one of the main reasons why many of the younger population choose to do without it when in actuality, it can be cheaper than dinner and a movie… even when you are 30.

 Myth 2: Life Insurance Can Only Be Used For Death Protection